JoJo (album)

-JoJo was promoted mainly through live, televised performances, appearing on shows such as On Air with Ryan Seacrest as well as performing at the 2004 Kid's Choice Awards.
-Aside from network appearances, JoJo also embarked on The Cingular Buddy Bash Tour with other artists, and as the opening act on the European leg of Usher's Truth Tour.
 The album debuted and peaked at number four on the US Billboard 200, selling 95,000 copies in its first week.
 It was certified platinum by the Recording Industry Association of America (RIAA) on November 15, 2004, denoting US sales in excess of one million copies.
-The album also proved to be a success elsewhere.
-In the United Kingdom and Germany, the album has been certified gold, while in Canada, the album received a platinum certification.
+In Canada, the album was also certified platinum.
+In the United Kingdom and Germany, the album was certified gold.
 The album has sold over three million copies worldwide.

-Re-recorded versions of JoJo and The High Road were released on December 21, 2018.
+JoJo was mainly promoted through live, televised performances; JoJo appeared on On Air with Ryan Seacrest and performed at the 2004 Kids' Choice Awards.
+Alongside other artists, JoJo was part of the Cingular Buddy Bash Tour and she was also the opening act on the European leg of Usher's Truth Tour.

-On August 5, 2021, Blackground Records announced on Twitter that the original versions of JoJo and The High Road would be available on streaming services and digital platforms on September 24, 2021.
+Citing the album's unavailability on streaming services, JoJo released a re-recorded version of JoJo on December 21, 2018.
+On September 24, 2021, Blackground Records released the original version of JoJo to streaming services and digital platforms.